jazzsequence/museum-core/readme.md

 * disabled PressTrends by default
 * removes function_exists check in sidebar.php
 * added search box to search results page and changed search box type to "search"
+* fixes a display issue with 'Leave a Reply' comment heading when comments are paginated

 ### Version 1.0.5